reumandc/ReumanWalter_ESA_StatisticalMethodsWebinar/README.md

 We made no efforts at long-term reproducibility, but our R and package versions are listed below.

 To recompile the talk slides, compile the latex in `talk`, under the file name `TheTalk.tex`.
 This is ordinary beamer latex.
+This can be done from within R studio if you have it configured correctly.
+The pdflatex command from the ubuntu command line can also work.

 ## Dependencies